PythonLabInstControl/LoadConnectedDevicesLinux/README.md

 - GPIB: http://sourceforge.net/projects/linux-gpib/

 Before you can use our source code change the value of ```PYUSB_PATH```(line number 20) in [load_all_devices.py](https://github.com/PythonLabInstControl/LoadConnectedDevicesLinux/blob/master/load_all_devices.py) to the location of your pyusb-folder.

+[test.py](https://github.com/PythonLabInstControl/LoadConnectedDevicesLinux/blob/master/test.py) contains an example of how the load_all_devices.linux_devices-class can be used